 We paid a distribution of \$0.0326 per share on June 28, 2005 to our stockholders of record as of June 17, 2005.
-Additionally, we will pay a full quarterly distribution of \$0.1725 per share to our stockholders of record as of September 9, 2005.
-The third quarter dividend will be paid on September 27, 2005.
+Additionally, we paid a full quarterly distribution of \$0.1725 per share on September 27, 2005 to our stockholders of record as of September 9, 2005.
 Starting on June 1, 2005, we expect to pay a distribution of \$0.69 per share on an annualized basis, which represents approximately 100.8% of our estimated cash available for distribution for the twelve months ending June 16, 2006.
 This distribution amount is currently expected to exceed our actual cash flows from operations.
 To the extent our initial annual distribution is in excess of 100% of our estimated cash available for distribution, we will use existing cash to fund such shortfall.
 We do not intend to borrow funds to fund any such shortfall.
 However, if existing cash is insufficient to fund any such shortfall, we may either need to borrow funds to make up the shortfall or reduce the amount of the distribution.
 Our use of debt to fund distributions will decrease the cash available for distributions to our stockholders.
 Our current loan agreements restrict our ability to borrow to fund distributions.
 If we need to borrow funds on a regular basis to meet our distribution requirements or if we reduce the amount of the distribution, our stock price may be adversely affected.